ahmedatawfik/privsense/README.md

 ## Requirements

-- Python 3.6+
+- Python 3.7+
 - `spaCy`
 - `spaCy-transformers`
 - `Faker`
-- GPU with CUDA Toolkit 12
+- GPU with CUDA Toolkit 12 (Can still work with both CPU and GPU)

 ## Installation